Upcoming closures

 • vegetation clearance and slip tidying work.

 Closing the road made this work much more efficient, compared with working under stop/go.
 It’s also safer for workers with no vehicles passing the worksite.
 Approximately 130 people in total worked day and night over the weekend.
 The work was done in four shifts, 12 hours long, with 65 people each.
-Work was completed earlier than planned, and the road was reopened at around 7pm on Sunday night – well ahead of the 4am Monday morning deadline.
+Work was completed earlier than planned, and the road reopened at around 7pm on Sunday night – well ahead of the 4am Monday morning deadline.

 We’d like to thank Wellingtonians for your patience with the closure, and the detours and increased traffic that resulted.